HASwitchPlate/HASPone/Home_Assistant/blueprints/README.md

 [![Create Device Triggers](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2FHASwitchPlate%2FHASPone%2Fblob%2Fmain%2FHome_Assistant%2Fblueprints%2Fhasp_Create_Device_Triggers.yaml)

-Create [Device Triggers](https://www.home-assistant.io/integrations/device_trigger.mqtt/) for each of the HASP buttons defined.
+Create [Device Triggers](https://www.home-assistant.io/integrations/device_trigger.mqtt/) for each of the HASPone buttons defined.
 Device triggers can be utilized while creating your own automations through the Home Assistant UI.
-This allows for the easy creation of automations which will be triggered when pressing buttons on your HASP.
+This allows for the easy creation of automations which will be triggered when pressing buttons on your HASPone.

 ---